CoffeeRoost/CSC_190_Product/README.md

 ### After setting up the testing environment:
  - We have written test cases for important database functions and performed PHP Unit tests on them.
 These tests were run on the command line and the results were output on the terminal window.
 The important functions we created tests for include:

-     **Connection to the database**
+     * **Connection to the database**
-     **Insert statements**
+     * **Insert statements**
-     **Select statements**
+     * **Select statements**
-     **Update statements**
+     * **Update statements**
-     **Delete statements**
+     * **Delete statements**
 - Here are some examples of important database function test cases, along with the screenshots of their test results and descriptions.
 Other important features will be tested similarly.
-      **Database Connection Test Result**: This screenshot shows the result of a test case for the database connection function.
+      + Database Connection Test Result: This screenshot shows the result of a test case for the database connection function.
 It confirms whether the database connection is successful or not.

        ![My Image](/image/connectDatabase.jpg)

-      **Insert Statement Test Result**: This screenshot shows the result of a test case for the insert statement function.
+      + Insert Statement Test Result: This screenshot shows the result of a test case for the insert statement function.
 It confirms whether the data is successfully inserted into the database or not.
       ![My Image](/image/insert.jpg)
       ![My Image](/image/insertDatabase.jpg)

-      **Select Statement Test Result**: This screenshot shows the result of a test case for the select statement function.
+      + Select Statement Test Result: This screenshot shows the result of a test case for the select statement function.
 It confirms whether the correct data is retrieved from the database or not.
       ![My Image](/image/select.jpg)